freddiedooley/quantum-hall-effect/data/session1_legacy/README.md

 ---

-## Why There Are No CSV Files Here
+## CSV Files

 Session 1 was the first cryogenic measurement session of the project.
 Nine field sweeps were performed, reaching a base temperature of approximately 1.9–2 K — lower than was achievable in Session 2 due to better cryostat performance on this occasion.
-However, **none of the Session 1 CSV files survived** to the final analysis stage.
-The files were saved during the session but were subsequently lost before the quantitative analysis began.

-All quantitative results in the final report and in both analysis scripts are derived exclusively from Session 2 data (20 November 2025).
+However, all quantitative results in the final report and in both analysis scripts are derived exclusively from Session 2 data (20 November 2025).

 ---

-## What Does Survive — Eight PNG Screenshots
+## Eight PNG Screenshots

 Eight PNG screenshots of the live acquisition display were captured during Session 1 and constitute the only surviving record of those measurements.